Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Latent Space Abstraction

-These two observations highlight the need for an encoder $\enc$ that produces an interpretable latent space and supports accurate learning of inclusion dynamics.
+where $g: \reals^{n_p} \to 2^{\reals^{n_p}}$ is given by $g(z(k)) = \post_{\enc}(\X'_{z(k)})$. \end{definition} If the latent space is a correct minimal realization, then $g(z(k))$ is a singleton.
+This is illustrated by an example in Appendix~\ref{app:example_inclusion}.
+Our second observation is that, generating a sound abstraction requires preserving the sets $X, X_U, X_G$ in the latent space, which we refer to as \textit{interpretability}.
+As both the state and sets are defined for the original system, reducing dimensionality in an uninformed manner can cause significant difficulty in verifying $\varphi = (X, X_G, X_U)$.
+These two observations highlight the need for an encoder $\enc$ that produces an interpretable latent space and supports accurate learning of inclusion dynamics $g$.
 To achieve this, we impose structural constraints on $\enc$ and inform its training with the knowledge that latent evolution follows inclusion dynamics.
 We describe the structural constraints below.